 Tidal power can be captured by using different types of technologies, such as tidal barrages, tidal stream generators, and tidal fences.

 Here are the most significant disadvantages of tidal energy.

 Just because tidal energy is renewable does not mean it is completely environmentally friendly.
 The construction of tidal energy power stations can have a substantial impact on the surrounding ecosystem.

 Tidal turbines have the same issue that wind turbines face with birds, marine life collisions.
 As turbines spin, fish and other sea life could swim into the blades leading to serious injury or death.
 Tidal turbines also create low-level noise beneath the surface of the water that negatively impacts marine mammals, like seals.
 They also pose a threat to marine plants due to a change in silt deposits and the changing of the structure of the estuary.

 Tidal barrages have an even larger impact on the local environment.
-Not only do they cause the same problems that turbines do on their own, but they also have a similar impact that dams have.
+Not only do they cause the same problems that turbines do on their own, but they have a similar impact as dams.
 Tidal barrages prevent the migration of fish and cause flooding of surrounding areas that forever changes the landscape.